Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-22.md

     </details>

-25. A company wants to set up a highly available workload in AWS with a disaster recovery plan that will allow the company to recover in case of a regional service interruption. <br/> Which configuration will meet these requirements?
+26. A company wants to set up a highly available workload in AWS with a disaster recovery plan that will allow the company to recover in case of a regional service interruption. <br/> Which configuration will meet these requirements?
     - A. Run on two Availability Zones in one AWS Region, using the additional Availability Zones in the AWS Region for the disaster recovery site.
     - B. Run on two Availability Zones in one AWS Region, using another AWS Region for the disaster recovery site.
+      [ best practice ]
     - C. Run on two Availability Zones in one AWS Region, using a local AWS Region for the disaster recovery site.
     - D. Run across two AWS Regions, using a third AWS Region for the disaster recovery site.
+      [technically correct, but excessive cost]

     <details markdown=1><summary markdown="span">Answer</summary>